kuznia-rdzeni/coreblocks/docs/shared_structs/RS.md

 ### Read and clean row

 Input:
-- `position` - identifier of RS row which should be read and cleared
+- `position` - of RS row which should be read and cleared

 Output:
-- `opcode` - instruction identifier for FU
+- `opcode` - instruction opcode for FU
 - `val_rs1` - value of first operand
 - `val_rs2` - value of second operand
-- `id_out` - id of RF field where instruction output should be stored
+- `id_out` - id of RS field where instruction output should be stored
 - `id_ROB` - id of ROB entry which is allocated for this instruction

 Side effects:
-- `v` bit for entry on `position` set to `0`
+- RS row on `position` marked as invalid

 ----

 ### Compare and substitute all

 Input:
-- `tag` - identifier of RF which is announced on the Tomasulo bus
+- `tag` - for which RS should be checked for
-- `value` - value which is announced on the Tomasulo bus
+- `value` - value which should be written to fields of RS with matching tag

 Output:
 - *null*

 Side effects:
-- Substituting `tag` with `value` for each row of RS
+- For each row of RS if in this row are fields tagged with `tag` store `value` in these fields.

 ## External interface signals

-### If free slot

-Output:
-- `free`
-  - 0 -> no free slot
-  - 1 -> there is a free slot
+- `free`: one-bit signal indicating if there is a free slot in the RS

-## Reset / Initial state

-In initial state:
-- all `v` fields should have value `0`
-- all fields in "Used slots table" should have value `0`